 And that’s the subtle beauty of the open internet.
 Beyond the bounds of private enclaves, and LinkedBookIn silos, are the places that use the webness of the web, that there are people like my flickr messenger and the people that report these in online spaces like RomanceScam, and that educators out there like Alec who use their stories as teaching examples.

 Do a favor for everyone.
 Read/Share/Teach from The Real ‘Alec Couros’ Please Stand Up?.

 UPDATED Related Readings

 It’s easy to pinch a photo from a website and post it in a new context.
 But how is the easy circulation of images online challenging our ideas about privacy?

 Perhaps, as writers like Daniel Solove suggest, we need to rethink our ideas about privacy in an era of highly spreadable media.
 Solove draws on the work of researchers on social networks to suggest that privacy shouldn’t be regarded as an on-off switch.
 Rather, he argues, it can be violated, and damage can occur when something spreads from the relatively closed social network for which it was reasonably intended to a much larger audience.

 If that understanding was to inform a new set of norms around privacy, we might not need to be so concerned about what we post online but norms are far slower to evolve than technology is.
 Perhaps, as Solove suggests, we may need to speed along their evolution with changes in our laws.
 It’s something to think about the next time your face turns up somewhere unexpected.

-The post "No, You Can’t Use My Photo for Your Fake Identity, and No, I Can’t Prevent It" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2014/10/no-you-cant-use-my-photo/) on October 4, 2014.
+The post "No, You Can’t Use My Photo for Your Fake Identity, and No, I Can’t Prevent It" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2014/10/no-you-cant-use-my-photo/) on October 4, 2014.